DataShades/ckanext-files/docs/usage/ownership.md

 `file_transfer`). `files_file_allows` checks permission for accessed file.
 It's usually called when user interacts with file directly. `files_owner_allows` works with owner described by type and ID.
-It's usually called when user transfer file ownership, perform bulk file operation for owner files, or just trying to get the list of files that belongs to owner.
+It's usually called when user transfer file ownership, perform bulk file operation with owner's files, or just trying to get the list of files that belongs to the owner.

 If method returns true/false, operation is allowed/denied.
 If method returns `None`, default logic used to check access.